Chef Vs Puppet Vs Ansible – Comparison of DevOps Configuration Management Tools

 Chef vs Puppet vs Ansible – What are the differences?

-The three configuration tools are simple to use and yet facilitate robust capabilities to automate complex multi-tier IT application environments.
+The three configuration tools are simple yet facilitate robust capabilities to automate complex multi-tier IT application environments.

 1) Availability

-The availability of the three configuration tools in the event of main master or server failure is very high.
-Every tool has the facility of a backup server or an alternative master to render support in case of main server failure.
+The three configuration tools, Chef, Puppet, and Ansible, are available in case of a primary master or server failure.
+Every tool has the facility of a backup server or an alternative master to render support in case of a main server failure.

 DevOps Tool | Availability (in case of server failure) |